Children issues (children act matters)

 Experience

 Julie qualified as a Solicitor in 2005.
 She has specialised in Family Law all through her career, throughout Staffordshire and Cheshire.
 In 2015, she joined Keelys LLP.
-Julie is an Associate Partner and Head of Department.
+Julie is a Partner and Head of Department.

 Practice Area